 Though London is green in colour, its policies are failing to deliver for the people and wildlife that call it home.
 Two million Londoners still live in areas of illegal air quality; Green and blue spaces are suffocating from waste and chemical pollution; Green belt land is being lost to development at a faster rate than ever before; And less than half of Londoners regularly visit green or blue spaces.

 Link has united with other environmental charities to develop 'A More Natural Capital - an agenda for the Mayor of London'.
 This vision for London outlines 24 new targets for the candidates to deliver which would reduce pollution and waste, secure natures recovery, help mitigate and adapt to climate change, and improve health and wellbeing.
 Read the manifesto here.

-Link will also be hosting a virtual hustings in which the candidates themselves will detail their plans for creating a healthier, cleaner, greener London.
+Link will also be hosting a Mayoral Environment Debate in which the candidates themselves will detail their plans for creating a healthier, cleaner, greener London.
 Will their proposals go far enough to tackle air pollution, clean up our waterways and protect green spaces?
-Find out for yourself at the virtual hustings in late March.
+Find out for yourself at the debate on 21 April.

 Membership of Wildlife and Countryside Link is open to national and international voluntary or other non-profit organisations based in England.
 Member organisations must be able to demonstrate an interest in furthering the work of Link, and their aims must include the protection of wildlife, landscape and the quiet enjoyment and appreciation of the countryside.
 Individual members of the public are not eligible to join Link, but may be interested in joining one of Link's member organisations.